ietf-wg-cellar/matroska-specification/tags_iana.md

 * `UTF-8`: the value of the Tag is stored in `TagString`,

+Matroska Tag Names for UTF-8 data are to be allocated according to the "First Come First Served" policy [@!RFC8126].

 * `binary`: the value of the Tag is stored in `TagBinary`,

 * `nested`: the tag doesn't contain a value, only nested tags inside.